HL7/bulk-data/spec/export/index.md

 *Note for client developers*: Because both `_typeFilter` and `_since` can restrict the results returned, the interaction of these parameters may be surprising.
 Think carefully through the implications when constructing a query with both of these parameters.

+*Note*: Servers may limit the data returned to a specific client in accordance with local considerations (e.g. policies or regulations).

 ###### Example Request with `_typeFilter`

 The following is an export request for `MedicationRequest` resources and `Condition` resources, where the client would further like to restrict `MedicationRequests` to requests that are `active`, or else `completed` after July 1 2018.
 This can be accomplished with two subqueries, joined together with a comma for a logical "or":